parton-quark/parton-quark.github.io/README.md

 * [	Quantum 9, 1613 (2025).](https://arxiv.org/abs/2406.08832)
 * preprint: [arXiv[quant-ph] 2406.08832](https://arxiv.org/abs/2406.08832)

+### Equilibration of Non-interacting Photons and Quantum Signatures of Chaos
-### Photonic quantum signatures of chaos and boson sampling
+formerly titled: Photonic quantum signatures of chaos and boson sampling
 <details><summary>Abstract</summary><div>
 Boson sampling is a paradigmatic example of a task that can be performed by a quantum photonic computer yet is hard for digital classical computers.
 In a typical boson sampling experiment, the scattering amplitude is determined by the permanent of a submatrix of a unitary drawn from an ensemble of random matrices.
 Random matrix theory plays a very important role in quite diverse fields while at the same time being intimately related to quantum signatures of chaos.
 Within this framework, a chaotic quantum system exhibits level statistics characteristic of ensembles of random matrices.
 Such quantum signatures are encoded in the unitary evolution and so in this work we combine the dynamics of chaotic systems with boson sampling.
 One of the key results of our work is that we demonstrate the intimate relation between out-of-time-order correlators and boson sampling.
 We show that the unitary dynamics of a Floquet system may be exploited to perform sampling tasks with identical particles using single-mode phase shifters and multiport beamsplitters.
 At the end of our paper propose a photonic implementation of the multiparticle kicked rotor, which provides a concrete example of our general approach.
 </div></details>

 * V. M. Bastidas, H. Nourse, A. Sakurai, A. Hayashi, **S. Nishio**, Kae Nemoto, W. J. Munro
 * preprint: [arXiv[quant-ph] 2307.13200](https://arxiv.org/abs/2307.13200)
+* accepted for publication in Physical Review B

 ### Hardness of braided quantum circuit optimization in the surface code
 <details><summary>Abstract</summary><div>